 Full Screen Mario is my open source HTML5 remake of the original Super Mario Brothers.
 You can play the original levels, literally millions of procedurally generated maps, or create your own using the level editor.

 The public site for this project received almost 2.7 million unique visitors before being closed by a DMCA notice from Nintendo.
-The coding project lives on, and is continuing from my contributions to become a JSON-based game framework for retro games.
+The coding project lives on, and is continuing from my contributions to become a JSON-based game framework for retro games, scheduled for release this January 1st.

 As my 2014 April Fool's joke, I pretended to release FullScreenPokemon online, and promoted it on Reddit, Facebook, Twitter, and campus posters & word of mouth.
 The site got 50,000 hits on the 1st and 25,000 more the following days.
 It's actually an elaborate rick roll and was a lot of fun to set up.